-HKFRS 9 requires an impairment model that calculates the recognition of ECL on all financial debt instruments held at amortised cost, fair value through other comprehensive income, undrawn loan commitments and financial guarantees.
+ECL are determined for all financial debt instruments that are classified at amortised cost, fair value through other comprehensive income, undrawn loan commitments and financial guarantees.

 ECL is computed as unbiased, probability weighted amounts which are determined by evaluating a range of reasonably possible outcomes, the time value of money, and considering all reasonable and supportable information including that which is forward looking.